 Now, you might wonder about William Hill new customer offers, so I’ll begin with those.
 Just as I found in my FanDuel review, I noticed that there were several offers to sort through, not all applicable to newcomers.
 However, there were deals for the sportsbook and the casino, so it’s best to think about the deal that would suit you most.
 Whatever you choose, you can read more information about it before claiming it.
 It’s possible to choose the register now or bet now command from the promo page itself, but I’d recommend reading all the details for each offer before you claim anything.
 You can do this via the ‘more info’ command.

 Each page contains further details about the offer, along with full terms and conditions.
-These are in small print and for some reason the site has centered all the text, so it’s not the easiest content to read.
-However, read it you should, especially as there could be a William Hill promo code in there somewhere.
+These are in small print and for some reason, the site has centered all the text, so it’s not the easiest content to read.
+However, you should read it, especially as there could be a William Hill promo code in there somewhere.
 I should say that the site seems to go for other conditions to qualify for an offer rather than a William Hill bonus code.
 You should still check though in case there is something along those lines that you need.
 I’ve found a Golden Nugget promo code on that site, so some sites do them, and others don’t.

-If you’ve gone beyond the landing page for William Hill, you won’t see any mention of any apps.
-However, on the landing page you can see an invitation to download for iOS or Android.
+If you’ve gone beyond the home page for William Hill, you won’t see any mention of any apps.
+However, on the home page, you can see an invitation to download for iOS or Android.
 You don’t need to do this as the site does display well in a browser, but if you know you’re more likely to play on your device, you should think about getting the free download for iPad, iPhone, or Android as relevant.
 One download and you’re all set to go.

 Head for the payments area in the help menu and you’ll see links to deposits, withdrawals, prepaid cards, and a payment FAQ.
 You need to access the deposit FAQ to find a list of available deposit methods, including these: